 2. Advanced Encryption Standard

-One of the widely used symmetric encryption algorithms still in use to data is the Advanced Encryption Standard (AES).
+One of the most popular symmetric encryption algorithms still in use to date is the Advanced Encryption Standard (AES).
 The NIST set this algorithm as the standard for encrypting electronic data.
 The AES cipher contains a block size of 128 bits but may include different key lengths (AES-128, AES-192, and AES-256).